Our 2022 Festival was a roaring success! Click on the links in the program below to rewatch a selection of our events.

-Join Irish-Montreal tour guide Donovan King, founder of Haunted Montreal, through the cobblestone streets of Old Montreal on this new ghost walk!
-IN PERSON ONLY.
+Irish-Montreal tour guide Donovan King, founder of Haunted Montreal, led us through the cobblestone streets of Old Montreal on this new ghost walk!

-2:00 PM: Opening event: Join us for a discussion led by His Excellency, Eamonn McKee, Irish Ambassador to Canada, and international Joyce scholar, Dr. John McCourt, moderated by Dennis Trudeau.
-ONLINE ONLY.
+2:00 PM: Opening event: We hosted a discussion led by His Excellency, Eamonn McKee, Irish Ambassador to Canada, and international Joyce scholar, Dr. John McCourt, moderated by Dennis Trudeau.
+CLICK HERE TO REWATCH THIS EVENT!

 Sunday June 12

 8:00 PM: Music and Words!
-Join us for a gala concert featuring two Canadian premières: Thomas de Hartmann’s song cycle to text from Joyce’s Ulysses and Debra Weiss’s humorous one-act play featuring James Joyce and Marcel Proust in conversation.
-At the Unitarian Church, Westmount 5035 de Maisonneuve West.
-IN PERSON & ONLINE.
+We were delighted to stage a gala concert featuring Thomas de Hartmann’s song cycle to text from Joyce’s Ulysses and Debbie Wiess’s humorous one-act play featuring James Joyce and Marcel Proust in conversation.
+CLICK HERE TO REWATCH THIS EVENT!

 Monday June 13

-10:00 AM – 12:00 PM: Morning academic panels at McGill (680 Sherbrooke Street West 10th floor).
-Join us for a panel entitled Joyce: Tantalizing the Mind’s Ear, featuring scholars Benjamin Wenzelberg (joining us remotely from Boston), Geraldina Mendez, Andre Furlani, and Peter Stockland (all in-person).
-IN PERSON & ONLINE
+10:00 AM – 12:00 PM: Morning academic panels at McGill, entitled Joyce: Tantalizing the Mind’s Ear, featuring scholars Benjamin Wenzelberg (joining us remotely from Boston), Geraldina Mendez, Andre Furlani, and Peter Stockland (all in-person).
+CLICK HERE TO REWATCH THIS EVENT!

-1:30 PM – 3:30 PM: Afternoon academic panels at McGill (680 Sherbrooke Street West 10th floor).
-Join us for a panel entitled, Many Minds Make Light Work: Ulysses Reading Groups Around the World, featuring Elizabeth Salerno (joining us remotely from New York), Kevin Wright, and Jamie Salomon (both in person).
-IN PERSON & ONLINE.
+1:30 PM – 3:30 PM: Afternoon academic panels at McGill. entitled, Many Minds Make Light Work: Ulysses Reading Groups Around the World, featuring Elizabeth Salerno (joining us remotely from New York), Kevin Wright, and Jamie Salomon (both in person).
+CLICK HERE TO REWATCH THIS EVENT!

-6:30 PM – 8:30 PM: Inspire your inner Joyce – join us for a creative writing exploration led by Louise Cauchon, at McGill (680 Sherbrooke Street West 10th floor).
-IN PERSON ONLY.
+6:30 PM – 8:30 PM: Inspire your inner Joyce – a creative writing exploration led by Louise Cauchon, at McGill.

 Tuesday June 14